malifarooq/malifarooq/README.md

-- Hi, I’m @DarthHyperion: Electrical engineering student and enterprising freelancer.
+- Hi, I’m Muhammad Ali Farooq (@DarthHyperion): Electrical engineering student and enterprising freelancer.
-- Currently working on both front-end and back-end IC design.
+- Currently working on both front-end IC design, and working on learning Deep Learning on the side.
+Will hopefully move towards working on a union of the two.
 - Experienced in Arduino and Arduino based systems.
 - I dabble in writing in my free time.